Sentry is an open source error-tracking system that helps Rails developers to monitor and track the error which is getting triggered in our code.

-Typically, Sentry sends an error report notification to the specified email which is defaulty configured with sentry.
+Typically, Sentry sends an error report notification to the specified email which is default configured with the Sentry.

 The End!
-Almost i have covered all the topics that could help to integrate Rails with Sentry.
-Luckily, This open source tool will seamlessly help us to track and fix the errors then & there by providing clear insights of error report.
+Almost I have covered all the topics that could help to integrate Rails with Sentry.
+Luckily, This open source tool will seamlessly help us to track and fix the errors then & thereby providing clear insights into the error report.

 Latest posts by Karthiga M (see all)

 - Ruby – Date & Time Tutorial (With Examples) - December 31, 2019

 - Building Service Oriented Architecture Using Rails And Kafka - May 29, 2019

 - A Complete Guide For React Routing And Navigation - December 21, 2018